-Orphan's pension: The pension is equal to 25% of the deceased's pension for each orphan; 40% for each full orphan.
+Orphan's pension: Each eligible orphan receives 25% of the deceased's pension; 40% for each full orphan.

 The value of the orphan's pension must not be less than the value of family allowances.
 An orphan receiving the pension may not receive family allowances.